aws-samples/machine-learning-using-k8s/mxnet.md

    docker image build mxnet/mnist -t <tag_for_image>
    ```

    This will generate a docker image which will have all the utility to run MNIST.
 You can push this generated image to docker hub in your personal repo.
-For convenience, A docker image is already pushed in the docker hub `rgaut/deeplearning-mxnet:with_mxnet`.
+For convenience, a docker image is already pushed in the docker hub `rgaut/deeplearning-mxnet:with_mxnet`.

 2. Create a pod which will use this docker image and runs the MNIST training.
 The pod file is available at `mxnet/mnist/mxnet.yaml`